What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 Irregular, small gestures are the constant tending to the garden.
 The e-mail.
 The picture.
 The phone call.
 The tiny gift.

-It’s my personal belief that we tend to lean on Grand Gestures too much.
+But it’s my personal belief that we tend to lean on Grand Gestures too much.

-So I thought, wouldn’t it be nice to think ahead on this?
-If I know it’s my duty to tend to all these gardens – in fact, it’s a pleasure – then I should prepare myself for the fine art of coming up with gifts for donors.
+We all know why.
+We spend the year not tending the garden.
+It happens.
+Something else more urgent is always calling for our attention.
+But what if we decided to think ahead on this?
+If I know it’s my duty to tend to all these gardens – in fact, it’s a pleasure – then I should prepare myself for the fine art of coming up with true acts of stewardship for my donors.

 Criteria #1: The gift should be personal

 This is far easier if your donor has a child currently enrolled at your school.
+But read on.

 One time, I emailed a donor a photo on a random Wednesday morning.
-The photo was taken in her daughter’s classroom and captured her child looking totally engaged.
+The photo was taken in her daughter’s classroom and captured her child looking utterly engaged.
 What was really special about that photo was that it was taken during math, a subject the girl used to claim to hate.

 These are the moments that donors live for, and we should consider it our jobs to capture them.
 As is so often the case in our profession, the right thing to do is also the savviest.
 This donor is assured that her support is affecting life at our school in a positive way – and you better believe she’s making the connection that more children’s lives can be similarly changed with her continued assistance.